-Three remarkable young Baltimoreans are the recipients of Memorial’s 2024 Young Scholar Award, a $2000 college scholarship offered by our church to outstanding Baltimore City public high school students.
+Five remarkable young Baltimoreans are the recipients of Memorial’s 2025 Young Scholar Award, a $2500 college scholarship offered by our church to outstanding Baltimore City public high school students.

 Applicants must be in their senior year at a high school in the Baltimore City public school system, have a cumulative GPA of 3.0 or better, have been accepted to a four-year college or university, and have submitted a personal essay.
 A small committee of Church members review the applications and select awardees based on their academic achievement, community service, and financial need.

-This year’s awardees are all members of the class of 2024 at Baltimore City College (BCC), a citywide college preparatory institution with selective admissions and an emphasis on the liberal arts and sciences:
+This year’s awardees are all members of the class of 2025.
+Two of this year’s awardees are graduates at Baltimore City College (BCC), a citywide college preparatory institution with selective admissions and an emphasis on the liberal arts and sciences: Two are graduates of Baltimore Polytechnic Institute.
+One of the awardees is a graduate of the 2024 class at Baltimore City College who also received a scholarship last year.

-We know the Memorial community joins us in applauding the achievements of these three remarkable young people.
+We know the Memorial community joins us in applauding the achievements of these five outstanding young people.

 The Memorial Church Young Scholars Award committee